QCaudron/repeater_roundabout/index.md

 **The Repeater Roundabout will be held during the weekend of November 22nd and 23rd, 2025.
 Watch this space!**

-> This page was last updated on Friday November 07 at 20:33.
+> This page was last updated on Saturday November 08 at 08:23.

 ---